HK1994/designing-data-intensive-applications-notes/README.md

 In this case, every device has a local leader (accepts writes), and there is an async multi-leader replication process between replicas of calendar devices.
 Replication lag can by hours or even days.

 Architecturally, this is the same as multi-leader replication between data centers, taken to the extreme.

+##### Collaborative Editing

+Real-time collaborative editing (GDocs) is a database replication problem, similar to the offline case above.
+When one user edits their local replica, they are asynchronously replicated to the server and other users using the document.

+To guarantee no editing conflicts, app must get lock on doucument before a user edits.
+Others users must wait until the lock is released before editing.
+Equivalent to single-leader replication with transactions on the leader.

+For faster collaboration, you can make the unit of change very small (e.g. single key stroke) and avoid locking.
+This allows multiple users to edit simultaneously, but also brings the challenges of multi-leader replication, including conflict resolution.

+#### Handling Write Conflicts

+Biggest problem with multi-leader replication is that write conflicts can occur, which means conflict resolution is required.

+Example: Two users update title of wikipedia page, each change is successsfully applied to the local leader. however, conflict is deteted when the change is replicated async.
+Cannot occur in single-leader database.

+##### Synchronous versus Asynchronous conflict detection

+Single-leader DB - the second writer will either block and wait for the first write to complete, or abort the second write transaction, forcing the user to retry.

+In multi-leader DB - both writes are successful, and conflict only detected async when it is too late to ask the user to resolve the conflict.

+Conflcit detection could be synchronous - i.e. wait for write to be replicated before telling user it was successful.
+This looses the main advantage of multi-leader replication that is allowing each replica to accept writes independently.
+Synchronous conflcit detection might as well be single-leader replication.

+##### Conflict Avoidance

+Simplest strategy is to avoid conflicts.
+If an application can ensure all writes for a record / document go through one leader, then conflicts cannot occur.

+Since many implementations of multi-leader replication handle conflicts poorly, avoiding conflicts is a frequently recommended approach.

+In an app, you can ensure requests from a particular user are routed tp the same data center and use the leader for reading and writing.

+Sometimes you need to change the designated leader for a record (data center failed, user has moved locations etc), and you need to reroute traffic to another datacenter.
+In this situation avoidance breaks down, and you have the situation of concurrent writes on different leaders.

+##### Converging towards a consistent state

+No defined ordering of writes in multi-leader config.
+Not acceptable for DB to end up in inconsistent state.
+Every replication scheme must ensure that the data is eventually the same in all replicas.
+DB must resolve conflicts in a _convergent_ way - all replicas must arrive at the same value when all changes are replicated.

+Methods of achieving convergent conflict resolution...

+* Give each write a unique ID (timestamp, UUID etc.), pick the write with the highest ID as the _winner_, and throw away other writes.
+If ID is a timestamp, this is known as _last write wins_, although a popular approach it is dangerously prone to data loss.

+* Give each replica a unique ID, let writes from higher-ID replica take priority.
+Also involves data loss.

+* Merge the values together e.g. order them alphabetically and concatenate them.
+Not always possible.

+* Record conflict in data structure that preserves all information, then write application code that resolves conflict at laster time, perhaps with user input.

+##### Custom conflict resolution logic

+The most appropriate way to resolve a conflict will depend on the application.
+Most multi-leader tools let you write logic to resolve conflcits, which happens either on write or on read...

+* Write.
+As soon as DB detects a conflict in log of replicated changes, calls conflict handler.
+This typically cannot prompt a user - it runs in the background.

+* Read.
+When conflict is detected, all conflicting writes are stored.
+Next tiem data is read, multiple versions are returned to the application.
+May prompt user or auto resolve.

+##### Automatic Conflcit Resolution

+Amazon frequently cited as an example of surprising effects of a conflict resolution handler.
+For some time conflict resolution logic only applied to items added, not removed from cart, so items kept reappearing in carts even though they were removed.

+Some interesting research into automatically resoliving conflicts caused by concurrent data modifications...

+* _Conflict-free replicated data types_ - family of data structures for sets, maps ordered lists etc. that can be concurrently editied by multiple users, and which automatically resolve conflicts in sensible ways.

+* _Mergeable persistent data structures_ - track history similar to git, users three-way merge function.

+* _Operational transformation_ - conflict resolution algorithm used in Google Docs, specifically designed for concurrent editing of ordered list of items like as the list of chars in a doc.

+#### Multi-leader Replication Topologies

+_Replication topology_ describes the communication paths along which writes are propagated from one node to another.
+Some examples...

+* All-to-all.
+Every leader sends its writes to every other leader.
+* Circular. each node receives writes from one node and forwards those writes to one other node.
+* Star.
+One designated root node forwards writes to all of the other nodes.
+Can be generalised into a tree.

+Problem with circle and star topologies is that one node failure can interrupt the flow of replication messages.
+Could be fixed by re-routing, but would have to be manual.
+Fault tolerance of all-to-all is better as it allows messages to travel along different paths.

+Mutli-leader replication, writes may arrive in wrong oder at some replicas.
+Similar to _consistent prefix reads_ problem earlier.

+Simply attaching timestamps to every write is not sufficient, because clocks cannot be trusted to be sufficiently in sync. to order these events at other leader.

+Conflict detection poorly implemented in many multi-leader replication systems.

+#### Leaderless Replication

+Some data storage systems abandon concept of leader, and allow any replica to directly accept writes from clients: Dynamo, Riak, Cassandra, Voldemort.

+In some leaderless configs, client sends directly to several replicas, whereas in others a coordinating node is used.
+Unlike leader database, the coordinator does not enforce a particular ordering of writes.

+##### Writing to a DB when a node is down

+If one replica is not available (i.e. being restarted), in leader-based world, you must perform a failover to continue accepting writes.

+In leaderless config, failovers do not exist.
+Client sends the write to all replicas in parallel.

+Problem could arise when the client makes a request to a node that has _stale_ data, i.e. has not yet received an update made by another user.
+To solve this problem, _read requests are also sent to several nodes in parallel_.
+The client might get different responses from different nodes.
+Version numbers are used to determine which value is newer.

+##### Leaderless Replication Scheme

+Two mechanisms are used to ensure that eventually all the data is copied to every replica...

+* Read repair.
+When a clint makes several reads - it can detect stale data.
+The client then writes the newer value to the stale replica.

+* Anti-entropy process.
+Some datastores have a background process that constantly looks for differences between replicas and copies missing data to another.
+Unlike the replication log, this does not copy writes in any order, and there might be a delay before data is copied.

+Note for systems without anti-entropy process, values that are rarely read may be missing from some replicas and therefore have reduced durability, as repair is only performed when a value is read.

+##### Quorums for reading and Writing

+How many replicas is enough to consider that a write was successful?

+_n_ replicas, every write must be confirmed by _w_ nodes to be considered successful, and we must query _r_ nodes for each read.

+As long as _w_ + _r_ > _n_, we expect to get an up-to-date value when reading because at least 1 of the _r_ nodes is up to data.

+Reads and writes that obey these rules are called _quorum_ reads and writes.
+Minimum number of votes required for the r or w to be valid.

+In leaderless DBs, _n_, _w_ & _r_ are typically configurable.
+A common choice is to make _n_ and odd number  and _w_ = _r_ = (n+1)/2 rounded up.

+Set parameters suitable for your workload.
+Setting _w_ = _n_ and _r_ = 1 makes reads faster, but one failed node causes all databases writes to fail.

+The quorum condition: w + r > n allows systems to tolerate unavailable nodes as follows..
+* If w < n, we can still process writes if a node is unavailable
+* If r < n, we can still process reads if a node is unavailable

+Normally reads and writes are always sent to all n replicas in parallel.
+The parameters determine how many nodes we wait for.
+How many of the n nodes need to report success before we consider the write a success.

+#### Limitations of Quorum Consistency